 - Establish maximum processing times for payments in euro and other EU currencies including sterling.

 The PSD was implemented in the UK through the Payment Services Regulations 2009 (PSRs) and was the first European law to affect sterling payments.

 After reviewing the PSD in 2012, the European Commission proposed revised legislation, widely known as the Payment Services Directive II (PSD2), in July 2013.
-PSD2 will introduce further changes to the legislative framework governing payments.
-This page will be updated once the final version of the legislation has been agreed and adopted by the European Parliament and the Council of the European Union.
+The agreed final text of PSD2 was published in the Official Journal of the European Union in December 2015 and entered into force in January 2016.
+PSD2 will introduce further changes to the legislative framework governing payments, further information can be found here.

 Payment Services Regulations 2009